openBackhaul/schedulerProfile/README.md

 - 1.0.0-tsp.d.t : Use case driven model for the Transport SDN Pilot at Telefonica Germany

 ### UML
+- to be provided

 ### Overview
+- to be provided

 ### GenDoc Export
+- to be provided

 ### Augmentation Condition
 - When statement in Augmentation statement demands for Profile::profileName==PROFILE_NAME_TYPE_SCHEDULER_PROFILE

 ### YANG File
+- to be provided

 ### JSON Schema
 - to be provided